Big Sur Folk Festival: Founding

 The festival was founded in 1964 by Nancy Carlen.
 She was attending Boston University when she met Joan Baez.
 Baez at the time lived in Carmel Valley.
 Impressed with Baez' music and social convictions, Nancy drove cross-country and arrived in Big Sur in 1961.
 She got a job at Esalen and began living there.

 Carlen wrote that the festival "started as a lark, Esalen Institute offering us a chance to take over that magnificent place for a whole weekend–the catch–an Esalen style seminar on "The New Folk Music".
 She invited Baez to lead the workshop.
 Carlen had met Richard and Mimi Farina at a mutual friend's home.
 She brainstormed ideas for the festival with Richard and invited both of them.
 It was their first professional performance.

 Carlen invited Malvina Reynolds, Mark Spoelstra, Roger Abraham, and local artists Janet Smith and Richard and Mimi Fariña.
 Carlen performed as well.
 Carlen later said she intended the festival to be a "performers' festival," where the artists could enjoy some peace and solitude together after the long summer on the festival circuit.

-The audience liked Mimi and Dickson Farina so much that three record companies offered the duo a recording contract.
+The audience liked Mimi and Dick Fariña so much that three record companies offered the duo a recording contract.
 Since Richard already had a publishing contract with folk giant Vanguard, and since Mimi's sister Joan had done well in her contract with Vanguard, they signed with them.